vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 }
 ```

-If you are using `shallow`, the `<slot />` will not be rendered, since the render function in `<custom-button />` is stubbed out.
+If you are using `shallow`, the slot will not be rendered, since the render function in `<custom-button />` is stubbed out.
 That means you won't be able to verify the correct text is rendered!

-For this use case, you can use `config.renderDefaultStub`, which will render the default `<slot />`, even when using `shallow`:
+For this use case, you can use `config.renderDefaultStub`, which will render the default slot content, even when using `shallow`:

 ```js {1,4,8}
 import { config, mount } from '@vue/test-utils'